liferay/liferay-docs/develop/tutorials/articles/115-mobile/02-ios-apps-with-liferay-screens/06-creating-ios-screenlets.markdown

         }
     }

-Lastly, the `AddBookmarkInteractor` class must conform the `LRCallback` protocol by implementing the `onFailure` and `onSuccess` methods.
+Finally, the `AddBookmarkInteractor` class must conform the `LRCallback` protocol by implementing the `onFailure` and `onSuccess` methods.
 The `onFailure` method communicates the `NSError` object that results from a failed server call.
 It does this by calling the base `Interactor` class's `callOnFailure` method with